AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 };
 ```

-Now if `theAudioClip` `throw`s, then `theImage` will be automatically destroyed.
-Additionally, there
+Now, if `theAudioClip` `throw`s, then `theImage` will be automatically destroyed.
+Additionally, there's no need
-is no need need to provide a destructor, let C++ do that.
+to provide a destructor.

 ### Item 11: Prevent `exception`s from leaving destructors

 A destructor can be called in two situations:

-- Normal situations such as going out of scope, `delete`
+- Normal situations such as going out of scope and `delete`.
-- Stack unwinding as a part of `exception` propagation
+- Stack unwinding as a part of `exception` propagation.

-If the destructor is called due to stack unwinding from an `exception` and then the code in the
+If the destructor is called due to stack unwinding from an `exception`, and then the code in the
-destructor `throw`s and is allowed to propagate out of the destructor, C++ calls the `terminate`
-function and the program ends immediately.
+destructor `throw`s and propagates out of the destructor, `terminate` is called and the program ends.

 ``` cpp
 class Session {